itfanr/ros2-wiki/Pre-Alpha-Overview.md

 system)](https://github.com/ros2/freertps/wiki)
 * [Bridge communication between ROS 1 and ROS 2](Bridging-To-ROS-1)

 Pretty much anything not listed above is not included in this release.
+The next steps are described in the [[Roadmap]].

 ## Contact us
 Discussions about ROS 2 development and plans are happening on the